algorandfoundation/xGov/Proposals/xgov-192.md

 PiPhi requests $155,000 (645833 ALGO) in outside funding to support operations and development for the next 12 months.
 This amount will sustain the salaries of two full-time hires.

+All new hires will be announced via the PiPhi Network Discord announcements channel which notifies the entire community and anyone who has alert following our channel.
+We also plan on launching a company LinkedIn profile which will display the currently active list of employees for our company.

+If approved, these resources will be hired immediately based on full funding plan.
+If only partial funding plan is granted, Milestone 1 will be completed and announced to our community immediately.
+However, milestone 2 is expected to take up to 6 months from the time of approval.

+Milestone 1:
 Employee 1 ($77,500/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.
+Justin Somerville, will be coming on full time to help with development of software and initiate the transition to bring the platform to the open source community.

+Milestone 2:
 Employee 2 ($77,500/Yr): Responsible for PiPhi development, coding, testing, error identification and error patching.
+Kelvin Sanyaolu, will be coming on full time to continue developement of software and enhance the transition to an open source platform.

 Tier 2: Partial Funding